course-details-portlet

 Further on evaluation

-• the text and documentation need to be delivered as compatible file formats, or as a personal page in the Research Catalogue.
+Assessment is based on the student’s ability to demonstrate progression, intentionality, contextual understanding, critical reflection, and growing independence.
+The text and documentation should be delivered as compatible file formats or as a link to a personal page in the Research Catalogue.
 All materials must be submitted in Inspera.

 Postponed or re-examination will take place in the next exam period.
 In the case of a retake, the entire course must be repeated.